otihub/datgists/README.md

 # DAT Gist Repo

 ##Intro
 Gists are awesome!
 They help unlock knowledge siloed with individual team members and share it with colleagues.
-As a repository of team knowledge, it will create a more transparent and open operating environment.
+As a shared repository of team knowledge, it will create a more open and transparent operating environment.

 Going on a TDY and need someone to cover a project for you?
 Refer them to a gist!
 Got food poisioning form Auntie B's tuna-casserole and won't be in the office for a while?
-Tell the person covering you to use a gist your worte.
+Tell the person covering you to use a gist you wrote.
 Someone always asking you how did you do that in ArcGIS?
-Tell them to follow the gist you wrote.
+Tell them to follow the gist!
 This way we can continue providing the high level of support and products we have without skipping a beat!

 A Gist should be focused on one of two subjects, explaining how to:
   - Create a sepcific product ( e.g. How to make the Monthly Program Map for Country XXX)